-Major criminal incidents and emergencies have a significant impact on the psyche of first responders citizens and Immediate support after traumatic incidents can ensure that witnesses provide first responders with more lucid descriptions of the event and prevent significant long-term mental health concerns.
-First responders to traumatic events also require psychological In both cases, psychological support. conditions, post-traumatic stress disorder, or substance abuse may develop or worsen if not addressed.
+Major criminal incidents and emergencies have a significant impact on the psyche of citizens and first responders alike.
+Immediate support after traumatic incidents can ensure that witnesses provide first responders with more lucid descriptions of the event and prevent significant long-term mental health concerns.